Predictia/AQUA/diagnostics/dummy/README.md

 A function-based approch is mandatatory.
 Usage of classes to wrap together the different functions is encouraged.
 Two different examples of classes are presented in this folder: 1. `DummyDiagnostic()` is a simple where the `Reader` capabilities are not included in the code while  2. `DummyDiagnosticWrapper()` incorporates the `Reader` call inside the class itself.
 Both approaches are possible and you are encouraged to choose the one the most fit your code.

 Please add docstrings to all the functions you add to the diagnostic.
-We are following `Google docstring https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html`_
+We are following [Google-style docstring](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
 You can find an example of how to write the docstrings in the `dummy_class_reader.py` or in `dummy_func.py` file.

 Make sure that the code passes the basic `flake8` checks.
 To improve the code format you can use `autopep8`.